jundalisay/superb/content/en/research/marx/manifesto/chapter-1.md

 ---

+## Introduction

+The spectre of communism is haunting Europe.

+All the powers of old Europe have entered into a holy alliance to exorcise this spectre:
+- Pope and Tsar
+- Metternich and Guizot
+- French Radicals and German police-spies.

+The ruling parties have labeled all opposition parties as communistic.

+Opposition parties have hurled back the reproach of communism against:
+- the more advanced opposition parties
+- its own adversaries.

+This led to 2 things:

+1. All European powers have acknolwedged Communism to be a power.
+2. Communists should openly publish their views, aims, tendencies, and meet this tale of the Spectre of Communism with a manifesto

+This is why we assembled in London and sketched the following manifesto.

+## Chapter 1

 The history of existing societies is the history of class struggles between;
 - freeman and slave
 - patrician and plebeian